withfig/autocomplete/README.md

 [Android Studio]: https://developer.android.com/studio
 [Nova]: https://nova.app/

 Want to see another terminal included?
-Check our [issue tracker](https://github.com/withfig/fig) and add your support!
+Check our [issue tracker](https://github.com/withfig/fig) and add your support for it!

 #### How does Fig work?